 Cookies for improving service

 Google Analytics sets cookies to help us accurately estimate the number of visitors to the website and volumes of usage.
-This to ensure that the service is available when you want it and fast.
+This to ensure that the service is readily accessible when you want it.

 Cookies are pieces of data created when you visit a site, and contain a unique, anonymous number.
 They are stored in the cookie directory of your hard drive, and do not expire at the end of your session.
 Cookies do not contain any personal information about you and cannot be used to identify an individual user.
-If you choose not to accept the cookie, this will not affect your access to the majority of facilities available on our website.
+If you choose not to accept the cookie, this will not affect your access to the majority of facilities available on our website and other digital properties.

 Although your browser may be set up to allow the creation of cookies, you can specify that you be prompted before a site puts a cookie on your hard disk, so that you can decide whether to allow or disallow the cookie.
 Alternatively, you can set your computer not to accept any cookie.